Thai Lanna Folk Healing Arts | Lanna Massage Treatment Modalities

 The Lanna Kingdom

 Let’s first look at the word Lanna.
-The Lan Na or Lanna Kingdom was a T’ai state (part of the T’ai peoples, later called Thai) heavily influenced by Indic culture, and located in Northern Thailand between the 13th and 18th century.
+The Lan Na or Lanna Kingdom was a T’ai state (part of the T’ai peoples (Tai), later called Thai) heavily influenced by Indic culture, and located in Northern Thailand between the 13th and 18th century.
 It also covered some parts of current Laos, Myanmar, and China.
+The word “Lanna,” by the way, literally means “Million Rice Fields.”

-Chiang Mai, which was built in 1296, was the capital city of the Lanna Kingdom.
-In the 16th century the Kingdom was conquered by the Burmese.
-Later, in 1774, with help of Siam (today called Thailand) the Burmese were beaten and driven out, and in 1892 the Lanna Kingdom became definite part of Siam.
+Chiang Mai, the capital city of the Lanna Kingdom, was built in the year 1296.
+In the 16th century the Kingdom was conquered by the Burmese and it became a tributary region for Burma (now Myanmar).
+Later, in 1774, with help of Siam (today called Thailand) the Burmese were driven out, and in 1892 the Lanna Kingdom became a definite part of Siam.
 In 1932, the Chiang Mai area became a province of Siam.
-A little fact: in 1949, what was called Siam officially became known as Thailand.
+In 1949, what was called Siam, officially became known as Thailand.

 Lanna Culture Today

 Although the Lanna Kingdom suffered various invasions and annexations by foreign conquerors, the Lanna culture is still quite alive today.
-You’ll find a variety of influences; from Sri Lanka Theravada Buddhism, Mon and Khmer culture, Animism and Hindu religions, the Burmese culture, Chinese culture, and certainly also influences from its Thai neighbors — the Sukhothai Kingdom, and later the Ayutthaya Kingdom.
+Nevertheless, Lanna culture was/is an eclectic ensemble of its own Tai background, Sri Lanka Theravada Buddhism, Lawa and Mon culture, animism, Hindu religions, the Burmese and Chinese culture, likewise influenced by its Thai neighbor — the Sukhothai Kingdom, and later Ayutthaya Kingdom (another subgroup of Tai people).

 Lanna Folk Healing Arts